By Larry Carley

 The safety Nazis certainly won't agree with this statement, but in my opinion SPEEDING IS NOT A CRIME!

 Please Note: I am talking ONLY about speeding on highways and interstates, not in congested urban areas, on residential streets or in school zones.
 Idiots who drive too fast for traffic, weather or visibility conditions, weave in and out of traffic, don't signal when changing lanes or turning, cut off other drivers, blow through red lights and stop signs, pass on a yellow lines, and generally drive as if they were competing in a NASCAR race ought to be ticketed.

-I think I should have the right to determine how fast I can drive my car on the open highway depending on weather, visibility and traffic conditions, and the capabilities of my vehicle.
-I don't need some bureaucrat telling me how fast or slow I should drive.
-In the meantime, I'll keep my radar detector on to reduce my risk of getting a speeding ticket in a speed trap.
+I think motorists should have the right to determine how fast they drive their vehicles on the open highway depending on weather, visibility and traffic conditions, and the capabilities of their vehicle.
+We don't need some bureaucrat telling us how fast or slow we can legally drive.
+But regulators love regulations, and the income that violations generate, so until we have self-driving cars I'll keep my radar detector on to reduce my risk of getting a speeding ticket in a speed trap.